Brittany Sellner: Personal life

 Together with her identical twin Nicole, Sellner authored the science-fiction and fantasy novel Hatred Day under the pseudonym T.S.
 Pettibone in 2016.
 The novel was selected as one of Kirkus Reviews' Best Books Of 2016.

 Originally from California, she married Martin Sellner, and moved to Austria in 2019.
-The couple had originally planned to get married in Idaho in the US, while Brittany was still living in Post Falls.
-However, Sellner's visa was cancelled, even though the couple received backing from the Kootenai County Republican Central Committee.
-In June 2019, the investigation of Martin for alleged contacts with Christchurch terrorist Brenton Tarrant widened to include Brittany, for her interview with Australian Blair Cottrell.
+The couple had originally planned to get married in Idaho in the US, while Brittany was living in Post Falls.
+However, Martin's visa was cancelled after Austrian police raided his home, even though the couple eventually received backing from the Kootenai County Republican Central Committee.
+In June 2019, the Austrian investigation of Martin for alleged contacts with Christchurch terrorist Brenton Tarrant widened to include Brittany, for her interview with Australian Blair Cottrell.
 Brittany and Martin Sellner had a son in 2021.